 In fact, a couple of the best I’ve tried are what many consider inexpensive options.

-Do a bit of research on what’s best for your budget and check out what I’ve listed here, fitting in your pockets doesn’t mean you have to take a hit on light quality.
+Fitting in your pockets doesn’t mean you have to take a hit on light quality.

 Recommended Schedule and Daily Photoperiod